Hicham-Azeroual/ci-cd-microservices-applications-with-eks/README.md

 -   **Update Deployment file**: Updates the Kubernetes deployment YAML with the new image version and pushes changes to Git (for ArgoCD).

 ## Observability
-The application's observability is powered by:
+The application\'s observability is powered by:
 -   **Prometheus**: Collects metrics from the Kubernetes cluster and applications.
 -   **Grafana**: Visualizes the collected metrics through interactive dashboards.
 -   **Alertmanager**: Manages and sends alerts based on predefined rules (e.g., email notifications for high CPU usage).